Actifio/AGMPowerCLI/GCBDR.md

 2. Activate your service account on a host

-In option 2, we are going to use a Compute Engine instance or external host/VM to run our API commands/automation, but we are going to 'activate' the Service account using a JSON Key.
+In option 2, we are going to use a Compute Engine instance or external host/VM to run our API commands/automation, but we are going to *activate* the Service account using a JSON Key.
 The host needs the **gcloud** CLI installed.

 We need to activate our service account since we are not executing this command from a Compute Engine instance with an attached service account.
 So firstly we need to download a JSON key from the Google Cloud Console and copy that key to our relevant host: